opencomputeproject/onie/docs/design-spec/nos_interface.rst

 ``onie_boot_reason`` U-Boot environment variable to the value ``update`` (see :ref:`platform_ind_vars`) and then reboots the system.
-When the system starts up again ONIE will see the ``onie_boot_reason`` and enter ONIE update mode.
+When the system starts up again ONIE will see the ``onie_boot_reason`` and enter ONIE self-update mode.

 .. note::

-  From the U-Boot prompt you can also boot ONIE into ONIE update mode by typing::
+  From the U-Boot prompt you can also boot ONIE into ONIE self-update mode by typing::

     => run onie_update